irosyadi/gitbook/note/zettelkasten.md

 #### Combination Method

-Perhaps a combination of methods would work for your purposes?

-Ideas:

 - Zettelkasten
   - Unique IDs - facilitates linking - can use beyond your note-taking system if you use it on other files and documents and use a file explorer
   - Linking - link relevant ideas and information